Field Guide to the R Mixed Model Wilderness

 6.2.3 Check Model Assumptions

 The linearity and homogeneity of variance plots show no trend.
-There are modest departure in the normality of residuals with heavy tails.
+There are modest departures in the normality of residuals as indicated by the heavy tails.

 6.2.4 Inference

-We can get an ANOVA table for the linear mixed model using the function anova()
+We can obtain an ANOVA table for the linear mixed model using the function anova(), which works for both lmer() and lme() models.

 anova(model1_lmer, type = "3")